 With the digital transition and the Big Data, many of the professions of the next decades do not yet exist.
 Professions are changing and evolving, specializing in digital.
 But there are already career opportunities in data processing, which is becoming indispensable for all companies, regardless of their size.
-A Data Scientist has skills and qualities that are already very actively sought after by recruiters.
+One Data Scientist has skills and qualities that are already very actively sought after by recruiters.

 Data Science, what is it?

 Scientific methods and Data Science tools are used to exploit data.
 This involves using processes, algorithms and devices to extract information relevant to companies and their field of activity.

 The data can come from all kinds of devices and media: it can be smartphones, the Internet, but also sensors of connected objects, CRM information, etc. The objective is to enable decision makers to make the best possible choices for their sales or marketing strategy.
 Thanks to the Data Scientist, they are able to rely on the most relevant information in order to achieve their goals.